DevExpress-Examples/how-to-show-chart-legend-with-markers-in-separate-control-e2366/Readme.md

 # Chart for WinForms - Show chart legend with markers in separate control

-This example shows how to extract legend items from a [ChartControl](https://docs.devexpress.com/WindowsForms/8117/controls-and-libraries/chart-control) and display them in a [GridControl](https://docs.devexpress.com/WindowsForms/3455/controls-and-libraries/data-grid).
+This example shows how to extract legend items from a [ChartControl](https://docs.devexpress.com/WindowsForms/8117/controls-and-libraries/chart-control) and display them in a [GridControl](https://docs.devexpress.com/WindowsForms/3455/controls-and-libraries/data-grid) instead of the built-in chart legend.

 ![](chart.png)

-Instead of displaying the legend within the chart area, the example sets up the legend to appear inside a separate control—specifically, a `GridControl`

-- The `ChartControl` is populated with series data.

-- A custom `BindingList<LegendItem>` is created, where each `LegendItem` contains the marker (color, symbol) and series name.

-- The `GridControl` is then bound to this list and displays the legend externally.
+The legend is created by extracting data from the chart's series and manually creating a `DataTable`.
+This `DataTable` is then used as the data source for the `GridControl`.

 ## Files to Review